Arapahoe Basin Via Ferrata

 A via ferrata ("iron way") is a climbing route that follows iron rungs (or handholds) that have been fixed permanently to the rock.
 Arapahoe Basin is home to North America’s highest-elevation via ferrata on the East Wall, one of the area’s most striking, prominent geographical features.

-A-Basin's via ferrata is a guided-only experience with two options to chose from.
+A-Basin's via ferrata is a guided-only experience with two options to choose from.
 The full-day tour ascends 1,200 feet to a 13,000’ summit with stunning, 360-degree views.
 Or, choose a shorter adventure with the goal of reaching an old mine shaft where you can learn more about the history of the area.
 Our via ferrata is entirely above treeline and you will be immersed in Colorado's unique high-alpine environment.

-Harnesses, ropes, and helmets are utilized but previous rock-climbing experience is not needed.
+Harnesses, ropes, and helmets are provided but previous rock-climbing experience is not needed.
 We hope the via ferrata provides a gateway to the mountain climbing experience.
 For some, this will be the greatest high-alpine experience of their lives.
 For others, it might be the start of a new passion for mountaineering or rock climbing.

 Reservations are required for this incredible adventure.
 Public access is not allowed.
 Please read and understand the information on this page before proceeding to the booking site.

 There are two tour options